Skip to main content

 • Getting involved in a deal they can’t afford

-• Delegated issues that may arise along the way
+• Encountering delegated issues that may arise along the way

 The seller has the option to accept, reject or counter the contingent offer.
-The goal is to reach an agreement that is beneficial for both the buyer and the seller.
+The goal is to reach an agreement that benefits both the buyer and the seller.

 The buyer chooses what contingencies, or specific terms, they want to include in the offer and may use the help of a real estate professional.
-A real estate professional, whether a lawyer or realtor, can help you design and execute the overall offer with the contingencies in place.
-Using an experienced real estate professional is helpful because they’ll likely have more knowledge of the housing market — unless of course — you’re both a buyer and a real estate professional.
+A real estate professional, whether a lawyer or real estate agent, can help you understand your options and structure your offer with contingencies in place.

 You can have zero, one or multiple contingencies in your offer.
 Whether the seller accepts them is a different story.